sercandorman/CRUD-Operations-With-Spring/README.md

 have been used.

-The purpose of the project was to learn how to use the above technologies.
+The purpose of the project was to learn the above technologies.

-Video of how the project works or how look like : `COMING SOON`
+Video of how the project works and how look like : `COMING SOON`